 The Society provides a wide variety of support to PhD students and other postgraduate economists, including: the RES Junior Fellowship Scheme, RES Training Schools and the RES Presentation Meeting and Job Market.

-There are further resources for postgraduate economists in other sections of the RES website including job listings and sources of economic data.
+Read more about resources for postgraduate economists in other sections of the RES website including job listings and sources of economic data.

 Student membership is available to new members only who are registered as full-time students and includes subscriptions to the Economic Journal and Econometrics Journal as well as many other benefits.
 The discounted student rate is available for 3 years, and we are now offering a reduced online-only rate.